Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver's games this season have had a combined scoring total higher than 223.5 points in 55 of 82 outings.
+- Denver has combined with its opponent to score more than 224.5 points in 52 of 82 games this season.

-- Denver's games this year have had a 228.3-point total on average, 4.8 more points than this matchup's over/under.
+- Denver's average game total this season has been 228.3, 3.8 more points than this matchup's over/under.

-- The Nuggets have been underdogs in 21 games this season and have come away with the win 10 times (47.6%) in those contests.
+- The Nuggets have been victorious in 10, or 47.6%, of the 21 contests they have been chosen as underdogs in this season.

-- This season, Denver has won one of its six games when it is the underdog by at least +200 on the moneyline.
+- This season, Denver has won five of its 12 games, or 41.7%, when it is the underdog by at least +125 on the moneyline.

-- Denver has an implied victory probability of 33.3% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies Denver has a 44.4% chance of coming away with a victory in the contest.

 Nuggets vs Lakers Additional Info